Already a member? log in

 Smoke Bush

-Smoke bush creates a dramatic shot of color in the landscape, but not because of its pink plumes in summer.
-It's the foliage that's really spectacular: Most common types have dark purple leaves that erupt into colorful shades of yellow, orange, and red in fall.
+While smoke bush does have pretty pink plumes in summer, it's the foliage that's really spectacular.
+Most common types have dark purple leaves that turn colorful shades of yellow, orange, and red in fall.

 Zones: 5-8